-))) 6.5

 Play the story.
-The children stand up and sit down very quickly every time they hear an adjective (or raise both arms above their head and lower them guickly instead!).
+The children stand up and sit down very quickly every time they hear an adjective (or raise both arms above their head and lower them quickly instead!).

 Competency Focus

 Me: Critical Literacy

 The children use critical literacy skills to reflect on the story and think of storytellers in their own life.
-Digital Resources Student eBook • Have children use Highlighter to identify the adjectives in the story for the SB I Can Read and Write! task.
-Reader eBook • TIP Use Timer to make activities more fun and challenging.
-For the I Can Read and Write! task, have the children work in teams to see how many adjectives they can highlight in one minute.
-Student eBook, Digital Activity Book • TIP You can move the answer key pop-up window to show the answers by the activity.
+Presentation Kit • Have children use Highlighter to identify the adjectives in the story for the SB I Can Read and Write! task. - TIP Use Stopwatch to make activities more fun and challenging.
+For the I Can Read and Write! task, have the children work in teams to see how many adjectives they can highlight in one minute. - TIP You can move the Answer Key pop-up window to show the answers by the activity.
+Hold the cursor over the colored band at the top of the window.
+Lesson 5 Lesson 5 Vocabulary, Song, and Spelling Lesson objectives: identify and talk about weather; practice comparative forms -er and -ier Key vocabulary: bright, chilly, damp, foggy, freezing, icy, stormy, warm

-Vocabulary, Song, and Spelling Lesson objectives: identify and talk about weather; practice comparative forms - er and - ier Key vocabulary: bright, chilly, damp, foggy, freezing, icy, stormy, warm Secondary language: it gets, up in the, down in the Materials: Tracks 6.6 and 6.7; pictures for Key vocabulary (Warmer); Phonics Worksheet 6 [TRC] (optional)
+Secondary language: it gets, up in the, down in the Materials: Class CD; pictures for Key vocabulary (Warmer)

 Warmer: Pre-teach vocabulary

 Pre-teach the vocabulary using weather pictures or draw symbols on the board.
 Have the children mime each one with you, then mime and repeat, and then mime and say the vocabulary on their own.
 Change the pictures faster and faster and see if they can keep up!

-1)) 6.6 Listen and number.
+1))) 2.7 Listen and number.
 Then sing.

-- Have the children look at the picture.
-Ask What can vou see? - Play Track 6.6.
+- Play the CD.
 The children listen and write the number of the appropriate picture for each verse.
-Elicit answers and check with the class. - Play Track 6.6 again for the children to sing along.
+Elicit answers and check with the class. - Play the CD again for the children to sing along.
 Answers 3, 1, 2 2 Choose places in your country.
 Talk about the weather there. - Elicit places in the children's country where the weather is different and write them on the board.
-Give one or two model sentences, but include a deliberate error that 5 Find it! the children can correct: In the desert, it's very foggy. (sunny/hot) - The children talk in pairs about the different places in their country.
+Give one or two model sentences, but include a deliberate error that the children can correct: In the desert, it's very foggy. (sunny/hot) - The children talk in pairs about the different places in their country.
 Elicit ideas and check with the class.
 3 Complete the sentences.
 Use these words.